BlockchainCommons/Research/papers/bcr-2026-008-creativework-roles.md

 - Any missing roles that belong in this creative contribution vocabulary
 - Suggested refinements to role definitions

+### Open Questions

+**Q1: Is `niso-credit:Conceptualization` equivalent to "ConceptOriginator"?**

+NISO CRediT defines Conceptualization as: "Ideas; formulation or evolution of overarching research goals and aims."

+This BCR's ConceptOriginator is defined as: "Originated the core idea, premise, or conceptual foundation of the CreativeWork."

+These may differ in:
+- **Scope**: CRediT is scholarly research-focused; ConceptOriginator applies to all creative works
+- **Emphasis**: CRediT includes "evolution" of goals; ConceptOriginator emphasizes "origination"

+Should we use `niso-credit:Conceptualization` (2400) directly, define a distinct `ConceptOriginator` (1065), or document both with clear distinction?

 Please submit feedback via:
 - [Gordian Developer Community Discussions](https://github.com/BlockchainCommons/Gordian-Developer-Community/discussions)
 - Pull requests to this specification